 A big thanks to our colleagues at Intuit who co-hosted our successful symposium.

 So much information was imparted at the symposium that we’re posting the resources with a bit of context.
-We plan to publish a more formal document over the next few months that will tell a story.
 Please check out the presentations and use the information with proper citation.

 For the short version, check out the Carolyn Said article “Entrepreneurs thrash out future of flexible work” that was in the San Francisco Chronicle.